ashokpunnam/UIAutomation/README.md

 2. Install NuGet (package manager)
 3. Connect to github project (View > Team Explorer)
 4. clone repository: https://github.com/ashokpunnam/UIAutomation.git
-5. Use NuGet (Project > Manage NuGet packages) to install below packages:
+5. Use NuGet (Project > Manage NuGet packages) to install below packages if they are not downloaded from the project.
+Below packages are installed automatically when solution is cloned from git.
   - Selenium Web Driver
+  - Selenium Chrome Driver
   - NUnit
   - NUnit3TestAdaptor
   - SpecFlow